Nobody will ever guess these delicious, soft, and cakelike Cool Whip Cookies are made with just 4 ingredients!

 EGG - You'll need one large egg for this recipe.

 SUGAR - For this cookie recipe, you'll need powdered sugar.
-If you don't have powdered sugar, you can easily make your own.
+You can easily make your own if you don't have powdered sugar.

 Blend granulated sugar in a blender or food processor until the sugar turns to powder.